 - Further disrupted the already poor sleep quality

 - Only temporarily alleviated the problem

 - Enslaved users to lifelong use

-Wanting to disrupt this dependence on products that had to be worn during sleep, Professor Sama launched the initiative into developing the world’s first, unique daytime treatment for sleep-disordered breathing – eXciteOSA®.
+Wanting to disrupt this dependence on products that have to be worn during sleep, Professor Tripathi developed the world’s first, unique daytime treatment for sleep disordered breathing – eXciteOSA®.